brookshelley/brookshelley.github.com/books.md

 ### 56 books

+**Dept. of Speculation** — Jenny Offill

+A gorgeous and sad book that captures long relationships so well.
+I loved for narrator and the strange poetic style of storytelling.
+I read this in two sittings and was enraptured.

 **Dead Astronauts** — Jeff Vandermeer

 This book did some interesting things with time, and some deeply annoying things with text.
 I feel like I know what he was doing with this book largely, and support his environmental aims (a+ murderous blue fox), but it never really came together for me.